spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/upgradability-guidelines/php-version.md

 ### Resolving the error

 To resolve the issue:
-1. Use an allowed PHP version in:
+1. Use a PHP version that is allowed in:
    - `composer.json`
    - Config deploy files `deploy.**.yml`
    - Installed PHP version
    - SDK php versions
-2. Make sure that all the items above have the consistent PHP versions.
+2. Make sure that all the items above have consistent PHP versions.